Mini Egg Brownies

 You can find the full detailed recipe at the bottom of this blog post, but here’s a quick overview (plus a few helpful tips) so you know what to expect.

-First up is the basic 5-ingredient brownie mixture.
 Butter, dark chocolate, sugar, eggs and flour come together to form a glossy, thick brownie batter.
-Top tip for you: whisk the sugar and eggs for a good couple of minutes until pale in colour, thick and foamy; this will keep the brownies a paper-thin, shiny and crackly top.
+Top tip: whisk the sugar and eggs for a good couple of minutes until pale in colour, thick and foamy; this will keep the brownies a paper-thin, shiny and crackly top.

 making brownie mixture